allmonday/pydantic-resolve-demo/README.md

 - https://github.com/allmonday/pydantic-resolve
 - https://github.com/allmonday/pydantic2-resolve

-This repo shows how we define and compose schemas together with pydantic-resolve and sync schemas/methods to frontend with openapi-ts.
+This repo shows how can we define and compose schemas together with pydantic-resolve, and sync schemas/methods to frontend with openapi-ts.

-> GraphQL(dataloader and resolver) at backend schema and REST at API.
+> kind of like GraphQL(dataloader and resolver) at backend schema and REST/openapi.json at API.

 ![](./demo.png)